chesterwizzle/Haikuverse/README.md

     * **Key UI:** A `Scaffold` with a `TabBar` for "Followers," "Following," and "Find Friends."
 Each tab displays a list of poets using a consistent, reusable card widget.
     * **Logic:**
         * **Followers Tab:** Displays users following the poet and allows following them back.
-        * **Following Tab:** Lists poets the user is following, featuring an optimistic "undo" feature for unfollow actions that preserves the UI state until navigation.
+        * **Following Tab:** Lists poets the user is following.
+Unfollow actions are optimistically applied, immediately removing the poet from the list for a highly responsive feel.
+The action can fail and roll back, but on success, the change is instant.
-        * **Find Friends Tab:** Provides a privacy-first search bar to find and follow other poets by their public nickname.
+        * **Find Friends Tab:** Provides a privacy-first search bar to find and follow other poets.
+All follow/unfollow actions use an optimistic UI update, instantly changing the button's state and the follower count while the network request is processed in the background.

 *   **`notifications_screen.dart` - Centralized User Notification Hub:**
     *   **Purpose:** Provides a centralized, real-time feed of all user-specific notifications.